Asmendeus/iMPSForClassicalModels.jl/docs/Tutorial.md

 ## 0. Tensor Network for Classical Model

-### How to solve a partition function tensor network
+## How to transform partition function into tensor network

-For any two-dimensional discrete classical statistical model under thermodynamic limit with a Hamiltonian $H$, the partition function
+For any two-dimensional classical statistical model on a discrete lattice under thermodynamic limit with a Hamiltonian $H$, the partition function

 $$
 Z = \int\mathrm{e}^{-\beta H} \mathrm{d}\Omega